.jpg)

 @Georges Local

 Entertainment: Extend your fun into the evening with a show at the Cedar Falls Community Theatre, or try something more adventurous like bull riding at Deringers, axe throwing at Hurling Hatchet, or racing at Grid Lounge, Iowa’s only indoor SIM racing lounge.
+For a really unique experience, book a smash room at Shatter Space.

 Day 2: